dollarshaveclub/shave/README.md

-🚨 &nbsp;**This currently an untested project.** Updates will be coming 9/11/16. 🙌

 ## Truncated.js

-Truncated.js is a javascript plugin that shortens text strings based on a specified max-height & adds an ellipsis at the end.
+Truncated.js is a javascript plugin that shortens a text string based on a specified max-height & adds an ellipsis at the end.

 ### Setup